 Whenever you buy, breed, and create or cancel an auction, your request gets sent to miners on the Ethereum network who crunch the numbers and confirm the transaction (thank you, miners!).
-For that service the miners receive a fee paid by the person submitting the transaction request (please note that entire fee goes to the miners, not us!).
-That fee, sometimes written as “Tx fee,” is determined by two factors: Your selected “Gas Price” and the amount of gas used.
+For that service the miners receive a network fee paid by the person submitting the transaction request (please note that entire fee goes to the miners, not us!).
+That fee, sometimes written as “Tx fee,” is determined by two factors: the “Gas Price” of your transaction and the amount of gas used to process it.

-Gas Price (Gwei) is the amount of Ether you offer to pay miners to process your transaction.
-Converting Gwei into Ether is simple: take the Gwei value and move the decimal point nine spaces to the left.
+Gas Price (Gwei) is the amount of ether offered per gas unit to pay miners to process your transaction.
+Converting Gwei into ether is simple: take the Gwei value and move the decimal point nine spaces to the left.
 So, 5 Gwei equals 0.000000005 ether.

 “Gas Limit” sets the maximum amount of computational power you’ll allow the miner to use before they top out and stop processing your request.
 Essentially gas limit creates a ceiling on how much ether you want to spend on a given transaction as a way to keep costs reasonable.
-We recommend not tinkering with your gas limit, as MetaMask will always suggest the exact amount of gas to be used.
+Dapper’s smart fee management always finds the optimal Gas Price and Gas Limit, so you have no need to worry about these numbers.

-To calculate the maximum possible fee for a given transaction, multiply your gas price by your gas limit.
+To calculate the maximum possible fee for a given transaction, multiply the gas price by the gas limit.
 So, as per our examples above, the maximum possible transaction fee in this instance would be:

 250,000 x 5 Gwei = 250,000 x 0.000000005 = 0.00125 ETH.